charis-ant/Information_Systems_Project_2/README.md

         mongodb:    #mongodb service
             image: mongo
             restart: always #policy in case the container crushes
-            container_name: mongodb3
+            container_name: mongodb
             ports:  #specifying the ports that will be used for the mongodb service
             - 27017:27017
-            volumes:    #data maintenance (data is saved in the current folder)
+            volumes:    #data maintenance (data is saved in the subdirectory mongodb of current directory)
-            - .:/data/db
+            - ./mongodb/data:/data/db
         flask-service:  #flask service
             build:  #building the flask container
-                context: .  #the dockerfile and docker-compose.yml are located in the current folder
+                context: ./flask    #the dockerfile is located in the subdirectory flask of the current directory
-            restart: always
+            restart: always #policy in case the container crushes
             container_name: flask
             depends_on: #the flask service can start only if mongodb is up
                 - mongodb